WoefulWolf/NARoIP/README.md

 ##### OR
 - Inject *NARoIP.dll* into your *NieRAutomata.exe* process using an injector (I recommend https://github.com/DarthTon/xenos)

+- Open the menu in-game by pressing the default *INSERT* keybind.

 ## Hosting your own server
 - Port forward UDP port *11939*.
 - Run *NARoIP_Server.exe* (Windows), or *./NARoIP_Server* (Linux).